 Mountain hut

-As we progress, the landscape opens up, revealing a high mountain setting with the majestic Lac de Saint-Guérin and its famous suspended monkey bridge, a must-see photo spot.
-The ascent then takes us under the imposing eye of the Pierra Menta (2,714 m), the massif's emblematic peak.
+As we make our way up, the landscape opens out onto the Lac de Saint-Guérin and its suspension bridge - an emblematic backdrop for the Beaufortain region.
+The ascent continues under the imposing gaze of the Pierra Menta (2,714 m), the region's legendary summit.

-In the late afternoon, we reach the Chalet du Cormet (2,080 m), an unguarded refuge typical of the Beaufortain mountain pastures.
-Warm and rustic, it welcomes us for our first night in the mountains.
-Settling in, preparing a meal and a briefing on the next day's itinerary set the pace for the end of this friendly day, which was also a good opportunity to exchange experiences on how to manage self-sufficiency in ski touring.
+In the late afternoon, we reach the Chalet du Cormet (2,080 m), an unguarded mountain hut typical of the Alpine pastures.
+This first evening in the mountains is punctuated by a rustic installation, collective preparation of the meal and a briefing on the next day's stage.

 DAY 2 / 4